Areenor/TCP-NetStack/README.md

 NOTE: SOME OF THE CODE IS THE PROPERTY OF THE Vrije University of Amsterdam AND NOT PRODUCED BY ME

 # TCP Netstack
-ICMP protocol over IP, CP protocol with the 3-way handshake connection establishmentand data transfer adhered to BSD socket semantics of the networking API calls.
+ICMP protocol over IP, TCP protocol with the 3-way handshake connection establishmentand data transfer adhered to BSD socket semantics of the networking API calls.

 ## Code